spiral/docs/dbal/reader.md

 # DBAL / Schema Reader
-Every dbal driver provides ability to read database and table schemas.
+Every dbal driver provides the ability to read database and table schemas.
 Schema information includes all column names, their types, indexes and foreign keys.

 ## Getting list of tables
-Once you receive instance of `Database` you can check if desired table exists using `hasTable` method.
+Once you receive an instance of `Database` you can check if the desired table exists using the `hasTable` method.
 ```php
 if ($database->hasTable('users'))
 {